liweinan/tcprest/README.md

 * TcpRestServer is extensible

-For example, we may use a SingleThreadTcpRestServer during project prototyping phase:
+For example, you may use a SingleThreadTcpRestServer during project prototyping phase:

 	TcpRestServer tcpRestServer = new SingleThreadTcpRestServer(8001);

-And then we could change the it to NioTcpRestServer to increase performance in productization environment:
+And then it could be changed the it to NioTcpRestServer to increase performance in productization environment:

 	TcpRestServer tcpRestServer = new NioTcpRestServer(8001);